 Cumberbatch was talking about how the MCU might rationalise the sudden appearance of the X-Men, given Disney's bid to buy 20th Century Fox, but his comments hold true - and hold a great deal of wisdom - in regard to the franchise’s future beyond the entrance of Wolverine.
 Because with the Fox buy-out, the MCU is only going to get more crowded going forward.
 And to facilitate the arrival of so many new characters and stories, the current decks must surely be cleared.
 And while universe-wide devastation by Thanos is the most obvious, and well-timed, way of achieving the required tear-down of characters and storylines, a dash of cross-dimensional, reality-bending, timeline-rewriting action – aka, exactly what Secret Wars 2015 is all about - would easily be the neatest (and coolest) way to go about rebuilding.

 A series of implausible events

-More potently, the raft of leaked images from the filming of Avengers 4, showing the cast dressed as iterations of their characters from earlier films, makes a near undeniable case for time-travel.
+More potently, the raft of leaked images from the filming of Avengers 4, showing the cast dressed as iterations of their characters from earlier films, makes a near undeniable case for time-travel, unless the movie is really heavy on flashbacks.
 And then there are the strange, watch-like devices worn by several heroes in Avengers 4.
 We’ve never seen those before, and they must be a major part of the plot.